deltachat/securejoin/source/new.rst

   in which an "infiltrator" peer collaborates with an evil provider to intercept/read messages.

-  In this case keys can be reused accross verified groups.
+  In this case keys can be reused across verified groups.
   Active attacks from an adversary who can only modify messages in the regular transport channel are still impossible.